DrKrar/GeoEfficiency.jl/docs/MarkDown/manual/Output_Interface.md

 # Output Interface

-Calculation of the geometrical efficiency can be run in one of two modes aside from using `geoEff`,  the interactive mode and the batch mode.
+Calculation of the geometrical efficiency can be run in one of two modes aside from using `geoEff`,  the interactive/direct mode and the batch mode.

-<a id='Interactive-Mode-1'></a>
+<a id='Interactive/Direct-Mode-1'></a>

-## Interactive Mode
+## Interactive/Direct Mode

 <a id='GeoEfficiency.calc' href='#GeoEfficiency.calc'>#</a>
 **`GeoEfficiency.calc`** &mdash; *Function*.